Released: 24th September 2001

-It is reasonable to conclude that a degree of the melancholy and feeling has been sacrificed since this is a more functional reading of One For Sorrow.
-But realistically what was Tony Moran to do?
+It is reasonable to conclude that a degree of melancholy and feeling has been sacrificed since this is a more functional reading of One For Sorrow.
+But realistically, what was Tony Moran to do?
 The source material was only a year old at that point.
-It didn’t need remastering and was perfectly-composed to realise Pete Waterman’s “ABBA on speed” vision.
+It didn’t need remastering and was perfectly composed to realise Pete Waterman’s “ABBA on speed” vision.
 Coming at it from a completely different angle was the only real option.
-All of this might have been objectionable had there been any attempt to re-write Steps history with the Tony Moran US Remix, but that was never the case here.
+All of this might have been objectionable had there been any attempt to rewrite Steps history with the Tony Moran US Remix, but that was never the case here.
 This version remained – for all intents and purposes – a curio.
 Even their American greatest hits included the radio edit over the remix.

 With the track having undergone such a transformation, the original music video would not have worked alongside it.
-Therefore, a new one was created which – much like the song – portrays what Steps might have looked like as a major US chart act.
-It’s very good indeed, if not one of their best.
-This is partly through circumstance; the video would have been filmed around the start of the Steptacular campaign, and thus captures the youthful exuberance of the group’s early days mixed with the experience they had under their belts following a hugely successful debut album.
+Therefore, a new one was created, which – much like the song – portrays what Steps might have looked like as a major US chart act.
+It’s very good indeed, if not one of their best (they even snuck Britney Spears in for a blink-and-you’ll-miss-it cameo).
+This is partly through circumstance; the video would have been filmed around the start of the Steptacular campaign and thus captures the youthful exuberance of the group’s early days mixed with the experience they had under their belts following a hugely successful debut album.
 The styling is excellent as well, with no attempt to continue the stylised, colour-coordinated aesthetic that accompanied Steps in the UK.
-Instead, they’re presented in more natural attire (how good does Claire look in this video, dungarees and all) and the difference is striking.
+Instead, they’re presented in more natural attire (how good does Claire look in this video, dungarees and all), and the difference is striking.
 The other noticeable enhancement is the overall presentation, with a filming quality just that little bit cleaner and slightly cinematic, complete with dynamic rotating shots.
 The American version of the video also incorporated clips from Drive Me Crazy, but that aspect was understandably dropped when it resurfaced in 2001 for the UK release.

 Paired as a double-A side with Chain Reaction, the track peaked at #2 in the UK.
 However, far from begrudging the fact that the song once again missed out on the top spot, it was entirely fitting that as part of their greatest hits campaign, One For Sorrow should return to the same position that it reached three years earlier, neatly bringing their narrative full circle.
 Indeed, it was a relief that the Tony Moran US Remix had finally been a genuine hit in its own right because this version of the song was too good to have remained buried in the archives.
-And we should not overlook the success of the track in America; it wasn’t huge by any stretch of the imagination, peaking at #38 on the Billboard Hot Dance Club Play chart.
+The track’s success in America should not be overlooked either; it wasn’t huge by any stretch of the imagination, peaking at #38 on the Billboard Hot Dance Club Play chart.
 But that – coupled with the Britney Spears tour – saw their debut album (a hybrid of Step One and Steptacular) peak at #79 and sell 200,000 copies.
-Steps’ image and sound was not one necessarily optimised to cross the Atlantic, but through tenacity and hard work, they still managed to build a modest profile there.
+Steps’ image and sound was not necessarily optimised to cross the Atlantic, but through tenacity and hard work, they still managed to build a modest profile there.